luposdate3000/luposdate3000/documentation/installation/README-windows.md

 ##copy the kscript binaries into the bin folder of your gitbash installation.
 In my case that means copy the content of the folder "C:\Users\benja\luposdate\kscript\build\libs" into the folder "C:\Program Files\Git\usr\bin"
+Yes, I mean that you copy from lib folder into bin folder ... .
 This cannot be done inside gitbash, because that folder is mounted as readonly.

 ## add kscript wrapper to the path